+The powerful graph representation learning of the GCL framework highly relies on capturing the mutual information between the graph and its representations in low-dimensional space.
+To explore the failure of the GCL framework under the adversarial attack scenario, we start by analyzing the vulnerability of the GCL framework from an information theoretical perspective.
+For graph contrastive learning, a common way to curve the intractable mutual information is to utilize the InfoNCE object: \begin{lemma}[InfoNCE~\cite{infoNCE}] The InfoNCE object~\cite{GCA} $I_{info}(\cdot)=-\mathcal{L}_{info}(\cdot)$ is the lower bound approximation of the intractable mutual information between the graph and its representations $I(G;\mathbf{Z}=f_{\theta}(G))$. \end{lemma}

-\begin{lemma}[infoNCE~\cite{infoNCE}] The infoNCE object~\cite{GCA} $I_{info}(\cdot)=-\mathcal{L}_{info}(\cdot)$ is the lower bound approximation of the intractable mutual information between the graph and its representations $I(G;\mathbf{Z}=f_{\theta}(G))$. \end{lemma} Then, we provide the theorem to curve the relationship between the graph attacker and the mutual information $I(G;\mathbf{Z})$. \begin{theorem} The two attacks, Mettack and CLGA, maliciously degenerate the GCL's performance by minimizing the mutual information between the graph and its representations. \end{theorem} \begin{proof} We denote the poisoned graph generated by the graph attacker as $G^{p}=\{\mathbf{X},\mathbf{A}^{p}\}$, the corresponding poisoned node embeddings as $\mathbf{Z}^{p}=f_{\theta}(G^{p})$, where $f_{\theta}(\cdot)$ is the GNN encoder.
-Given the infoNCE object $I_{info}(\cdot)=-\mathcal{L}_{info}(\cdot)$, if $G^{p}$ is generated by CLGA, we have
+Then, we provide the theorem to curve the relationship between the graph attacker and the mutual information $I(G;\mathbf{Z})$. \begin{theorem} The two attacks, Mettack and CLGA, maliciously degenerate the GCL's performance by diminishing the mutual information between the graph and its representations. \end{theorem} \begin{proof} We denote the poisoned graph generated by the graph attacker as $G^{p}=\{\mathbf{X},\mathbf{A}^{p}\}$, the corresponding poisoned node embeddings as $\mathbf{Z}^{p}=f_{\theta}(G^{p})$, where $f_{\theta}(\cdot)$ is the GNN encoder.
+Given the InfoNCE object $I_{info}(\cdot)=-\mathcal{L}_{info}(\cdot)$, if $G^{p}$ is generated by CLGA, we have

-since the infoNCE loss is the objective function of CLGA.
+since the InfoNCE loss is the objective function of CLGA.
 Then, we have

 based on Lemma~\ref{lemma-infoNCE}, we have:

 If $G^{p}$ is generated by Mettack, we have

 where $\mathcal{L}_{CE}$ is the cross-entropy loss.
 We then partition the $\mathcal{L}_{CE}$ as: